wni-app/website-mm/_pages/receiptscan/receiptscan.md

 ## Pricing

-Free version can process up to 100 receipts total.The Pro version can process unlimited receipts.
+Free version can process up to 100 receipts total.

+The Pro version can process unlimited receipts.

 ## Limitations